munas-git/CODM-Review-Analysis-and-Predictions/README.md

 - Scraping data (Review and rating)
 - Converting scraped data in data frame and saving as csv
 - Sentiment analysis (NLP)
-- Training of ML model for classification with cleaned and processed data
+- Training of ML model for classification with processed data
 - Build web app: Front end with HTML & CSS, Back-end with Python (Flask)
 - Host web-app on Heroku